IAmAnthem/CanineCalculations/ReadMe.md

   - Does the group of 'feel' statters reach a consensus stat?
   - If so how do they compare to true values?

 ## Check the knowledge level
   - `if $knowledge -ne certain, abort` Well we can't do that because "listeners" can't see relationships, pinged Paldin
   - Future development: Determine the variations in think/feel
     - Is this predictable?
     - redshift/blueshift the results based on (whatever)

-## Check the relationship level
-  - not really relevant at this point
-  - Futureproofing for some other need
-  - Trying to decide between One Big Table and different tables for Traits / Relationships

-## Work on Menu functionality
-- WISHLIST
-  - Insert this pet into database (prompt for fields to fill in for real name/owner/whatnot?) and updatecsv
-  - This is a long way off and I don't relish the idea
-    - Would mean users also need the ability to mark existing records inactive

-## Working on Update-Unknown (Get-Traits and Get-Overall)
-- Validation: larger data set, Unknown to Known looks good
-- Validation: larger data set, Known to Unknown looks good
-- Validation: mixed mode comparisons (KtoU, then UtoK, etc etc - seems OK from limited test)

-## Source Data (Import-CSV)
-- Look at Google APIs and pulling / pushing to a source spreadsheet
-  - Estimate 40 hours, I know nothing about Google APIs!

-## Selecting Known Pet
-- Nothing outstanding currently

 ## Verbosity
 - Currently spitting out a lot of noise (Write-Verbose) messages in the console
   - Disable this when I reach v1.0

 # LICENSE
 This project is licensed under the terms of the MIT license.

 Repository image credit: Image by <a href="https://pixabay.com/users/sarahrichterart-1546275/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=3833915">Sarah Richter</a> from <a href="https://pixabay.com//?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=3833915">Pixabay</a>